seancorfield/next-jdbc/doc/getting-started.md

 user=>
 ```

 This produces a set of all the unique names in the `address` table, directly from the `java.sql.ResultSet` object returned by the JDBC driver, without creating any Clojure hash maps.
-That means you can use either the qualified keyword that would be produced by `execute!` or `execute-one!` or you can use a simple keyword that mirrors the column name directly:
+That means you can use either the qualified keyword that would be produced by `execute!` or `execute-one!` or you can use a simple keyword that mirrors the column name (label) directly:

 ```clojure
 user=> (into #{}